kimuraz/golang-json-db/README.md

-# Golang JSON DB: Because who needs fancypants SQL databases anyway? 😂
+# Golang JSON DB: Because who needs fancypants :jeans: SQL databases anyway? :rofl:

 This glorious bored-in-the-weekend-project, meticulously crafted in Go (although still learning it), throws away all conventional database wisdom and builds a brand new one... entirely out of JSON, rage, tears and duct tape (okay, maybe not duct tape).